haminipreetha/EmpManagement_Hamini/README.md

 You can test them using postman or any other rest client.

-This Api is tested with POST MAN before integrating with angular.
+This Api is tested with POSTMAN before integrating with angular.

 Screenshots added in the attachement.